 During the 1914-18 War there were allotments in Llandennis Gardens, in common with many other open spaces in Cardiff.In 1923 Llandennis Gardens was opened to the public following the extension of Cardiff's borough boundaries.

 This Ordnance Survey map from the 1920s shows Llandennis Gardens with the pool much as it is today, but with a more intricate pattern of footpaths.The pool is shown on Ordnance Survey maps from 1870, although the shape changed slightly on the 1900s map, after the park had been formed.
 The mound on the west side is shown on maps as early as 1901, and maps from the 1920s onwards show a tree is growing on it.
 Mound and tree (a Cedar) still exist today (2021).
 On the 1954 map a foot bridge is shown joining either end of the path which crossed the pool on its south east side.
 This path and bridge are no longer there and now a single path crosses Llandennis Gardens roughly from south east to north west.
 A photograph of "the rustic bridge at the Oval Gardens", appeared in the Western Mail in December 1950.

 The 1938 Inventory of Parks Buildings and Equipment included the following:

 It seems that Llandennis Gardens was also called Round Park.

-There are notable trees in Llandennis Gardens including a rather rare Shingle Oak (a Wales Champion tree).
-Other trees include mature Oaks, a Sweet chestnut, a Cedar and some 'Raywood' Ashes at the north end.
+There are notable trees in Llandennis Gardens though the rare Shingle Oak (a Wales Champion tree) unfortunately was found to be rotten and was removed in March 2022.
+Other trees include mature Oaks, Planes, Sweet chestnut, Cedar and 'Raywood' Ash at the north end.
 In the 1980s during a National Tree Week, pupils from Rhydypenau Primary School planted a Beech tree on the west side of Llandennis Gardens south of the brick building.

 Sources of Information